All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Low blood sugar symptoms include shakiness, sweating, rapid heartbeat, confusion, dizziness, and irritability.
 Severe hypoglycemia can lead to loss of consciousness and requires emergency treatment.

 GLP-1 medications by themselves have a low risk of causing hypoglycemia.
-They work in a glucose-dependent way, meaning they primarily lower blood sugar when it's elevated.
+They work in a glucose-dependent way, meaning they primarily lower blood sugar when it's improved.
 This built-in safety mechanism is one reason GLP-1 medications are well-tolerated.

 The problem comes when you stack a GLP-1 with another drug that lowers blood sugar through a different mechanism.
 Insulin and sulfonylureas push blood sugar down regardless of your current glucose level.
 Add a GLP-1 on top, and your blood sugar can drop too far.